 Why Patient Portals Matter for Patient Engagement

-Research published in Journal of Medical Internet Research clearly shows that patient portals have a significant impact on patient-doctor communication and treatment.
-Patients have access to their medical reports and can take much needed precautionary measures before the health concerns snowball.
+Research published in Journal of Medical Internet Research shows that patient portals improve patient-doctor communication and support better clinical decision-making.
+Patients who have access to their medical reports are more likely to follow treatment plans and engage in preventive care.

 5 Common Reasons Why Patient Portal Adoption Fails